pingcap/docs/tidb-read-staleness.md

     3 rows in set (0.00 sec)
     ```

-6. After un-setting this variable as follows, the latest version data can be read:
+6. After un-setting this variable as follows, TiDB can read the latest data:

     {{< copyable "sql" >}}